mmore500/outset/README.rst

 Features
 --------

-* compose axes grids to juxtapose a complete plot with magnified subsections
+* compose axes grids to juxtapose a complete plot with data subsets or magnified subregions
 * render grid axes as overlaid insets
 * draw elegant zoom indicators with publication-ready default styling
 * enjoy a familiar, data-oriented interface --- with full feature sets inherited directly from seaborn